One of the best things with electric scooters is that the cost vary by a lot.

 This means that anyone with a few extra bucks in their pocket can own an electric scooter.
 The cheaper models might not have the best speed, distance per charge, or features but at least there is something for everyone.
-In this article, we will teach you what makes up the price of an electric scooter, and what shouldn’t make up the price.
+In this article, we will teach you what makes up the cost of an electric scooter, and what shouldn’t make up the price.
 If you want to have a look at prices you should check out our electric scooter comparison.

 What determines the price of an electric scooter?